-Q3.
 Using the poverty estimate graph and local knowledge, describe how the poverty level in your community could influence your housing needs.

-Following a significant decrease in poverty between 2011 and 2016, the previous four years have seen an increase in poverty.
-Relative to 2011 and current state and national averages, poverty in Haysville is currently low.
+Following a significant decrease in poverty between 2011 (14.2%) and 2016 (8.3%), the previous four years have seen an increase in poverty to 11.0 percent in 2021.
+However, relative to the current state and national averages, poverty in Haysville is currently low.

-Share of Population with a Disability
+Share of the Population with a Disability

-Q4.
 Using the disability data and local knowledge, describe how the share of population with disabilities in your community could influence your housing needs.